xvoland/Extract/README.md

 ### Donation

-I’ll continue to work and improve the script features regardless of the outcome of funding, because it's rewarding to see that people are using it and it does the job for them.
-Still I would appreciate your support in covering some of the expenses with the domain hosting and programming hours which are taken from my family time.
+Regardless of whether funding is obtained or not, I will persist in refining the script's capabilities because it brings me joy to witness people using it and achieving their goals.
+However, I would be grateful for any support you could offer in offsetting the costs of hosting the domain and the time spent programming, which would otherwise encroach on my precious family time.

 [Donate any amount for my projects][paypal]